Jtewen/chatbot-mettle/readme.md

 An intelligent chatbot system designed to answer questions based on the USCIS manual using advanced language models and retrieval-augmented generation.

+This was tested on MacOS with an M2 Pro chip, and Windows with an RTX 3060 Ti.

 ## Features

 - Interactive interface using Streamlit
 - RAG-based document retrieval using FAISS
 - Intelligent context-aware responses using LLama 3.1 8b
 - Citation support with page references
+- Customizable model temperature and retriever k-value

 ## Prerequisites

 - Python 3.10 (required for compatibility)
 - [Ollama](https://ollama.ai/) installed and running
-- At least 16GB RAM recommended
+- At least 16GB RAM recommended (32GB used in testing)
 - For fine-tuning (optional):
   - NVIDIA GPU with CUDA support, or
   - Apple Silicon (M1/M2/M3) for MPS acceleration